Updated

-These time requirements help protect a criminal defendant’s right to a speedy trial.
-This right is protected by both the United States Constitution and the California Constitution.
+These time requirements help protect your right to a speedy trial.
+This right is protected by the United States and California constitutions.

 Note that there are exceptions that allow a trial to take place after the time periods set forth in this statute.
 For example, a trial may get lawfully postponed if:

-- the accused consents to or requests a later date, or
+- you consent to or request a later date, or

 - there is a “showing of good cause.”

-If a defendant is not brought to trial within the time specified in PC 1382, then the judge may dismiss the case.
+If you are not brought to trial within the time specified in PC 1382, then the judge may dismiss the case.

 This dismissal only happens, though, if the defense counsel brings a successful Serna speedy trial motion.
-A Serna motion is a legal argument stating that the defendant’s right to a speedy trial has been violated.
+A Serna motion is a legal argument stating that your right to a speedy trial has been violated.
 The motion is brought during the pretrial process.

 Our California criminal defense attorneys will highlight the following in this article: